JaredTweed/AudioToTextTranscriber/README.md

 <p align="center">Audio-To-Text Transcriber is a <a href="https://github.com/ggml-org/whisper.cpp">whisper.cpp</a> GUI app which allows you to locally transcribe audio files so that you can easily search through them.</p>

-<p align="center">This is app is completely open source, so please contribute and make it better!</p>
+<p align="center">This is app is completely open source, so please contribute and make it better!
+Also, I love getting stars on github :)</p>

 <!--<p align="center"><a href='https://flathub.org/apps/io.github.JaredTweed.AudioToTextTranscriber'><img width='190' alt='Download on Flathub' src='https://flathub.org/api/badge?locale=en'/></a></p> -->